Ybrahm22/Pen-Testing-Live-Targets/README.md

 Vulnerability: Session Hijacking

-Description: Using the session id manipulation link provided by codepath.
-I was able to login into the same account by changing the session id to an account that was already loggged in.
+Description: Using the session id manipulation link provided by codepath I was able to login into the same account by changing the session id to an account that was already logged in.

 GIF Walkthrough: <img src='https://github.com/Ybrahm22/Pen-Testing-Live-Targets/blob/main/Blue_SessionHijacking.gif' title='Session Hijack' width='' alt='Session Hijack' />